Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - Caldwell-Pope has taken 8.3 shots per game this season and made 3.8 per game, which account for 8.9% and 8.2%, respectively, of his team's total.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the NBA.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.

-- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked team in the league.
+- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- Looking at assists, the Suns have given up 23.4 per contest, third in the league.
+- The Suns allow 23.4 assists per game, third-ranked in the NBA.

-- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.
+- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.

 Kentavious Caldwell-Pope vs. the Suns